daminimehra/Namaste-React/README.md

 # Namaste-React
-This repository for Assignment & Coding Work of Namaste React course.
+This is a repository containing the React assignment and code of the Namaste-React course.
+Namaste React live course By Akshay Saini.